Finks Mill one of the last operating stone grist mills in the Southeast

 Cornmeal ground as fine as you like at Finks Mill.

-Originally run by water turbines driven Natural Bridge Creek, the mill is now generated by an old tractor engine, as the water turbines were damaged during a flood several years ago, and never repaired.
+Originally run by water turbines driven by Natural Bridge Creek, the mill is now generated by an old tractor engine, as the water turbines were damaged during a flood several years ago, and never repaired.

 Finks Mill caters to farmers across the Southeast, some traveling many miles to reap the benefits of having their corn stone ground.
 Such was the case on Dec.
 10, as Leon Clyatt, a farmer from Chiefland, Fla. drove more than 300 miles to have his corn stone ground.